dustinpfister/blog_posts/_posts/python-standard-library-argparse.md

 ## 4 - Conclusion

-This standard librray is a great part of the collection of built in python librrays.
-In many othre lanagues I have to waste time hunting down a decent option parser, or waste a great deal of time comming up with my own solution for doing so.
-However with python therer is a great solution for this built into python itself, along with a whole bunch of other fery usfule built in librraies.
-So far I have not found much or a reason to even start looking into user space packages actually becuase there is just so much to work with when it comes to built in libraries.
+This standard library is a great part of the collection of built in python libraries.
+In many other languages I have to waste time hunting down a decent option parser, or waste a great deal of time coming up with my own solution for doing so.
+However with python there is a great solution for this built into python itself, along with a whole bunch of other pretty useful built in libraries.
+So far I have not found much or a reason to even start looking into user space packages actually because there is just so much to work with when it comes to built in libraries.